 The Laz Language (Lazuri)

 Lazuri (also known as Lazuri nena, “the Laz tongue”) is a South Caucasian (Kartvelian) language spoken by the Laz people of the southeastern Black Sea coast.
-It belongs to the same language family as Georgian, Mingrelian, and Svan — one of the most ancient and unique language families in the world.
+It belongs to the same language family as Georgian, Mingrelian and Svan, one of the most ancient and unique language families in the world.

 Key Facts